mlswg/mls-protocol/draft-ietf-mls-protocol.md

 - Removal of the UserAdd construct and split of GroupAdd into Add and Welcome messages (\*)

-- Initial proposal for authenticating Handshake messages by signing over group state and including group state in the key schedule (\*)
+- Initial proposal for authenticating handshake messages by signing over group state and including group state in the key schedule (\*)

 - Added an appendix with example code for tree math